 Cap on food-based biofuels Level of the cap 7%.
-Italy had previously proposed 6%, but no further discussions took ' place on this issue.
-Use under RED and/or FQD , , , , , , , , , , , , , , , , , , , Sub-target for advanced biofuels Level of the sub- Below mentioned shares include double-counting target 2018: 7.5% biofuels, of which at least 1.2% advanced biofuels.
+Italy had previously proposed 6%, but no further discussions took Level of the cap place on this issue.
+Use under RED To be discussed (2016).
+As yet, no information on next steps. and/or FQD Sub-target for advanced biofuels Level of the sub- Below mentioned shares include double-counting target 2018: 7.5% biofuels, of which at least 1.2% advanced biofuels.
 2019: 9.0% biofuels, of which at least 1.2% advanced biofuels.
 2020: 10.0% biofuels, of which at least 1.6% advanced biofuels.
 2021: 10.0% biofuels, of which at least 1.6% advanced biofuels.
 2022: 10.0% biofuels, of which at least 2% advanced biofuels.
 Sub-targets have been determined in an in-depth assessment and evaluation, but information is not public.
 Strategy to realise The present strategy hinges on 'Certificates of Release for consumption' this target (CIC); see above.
 There will be revision during transposition of Directive 2015/1513 (in 2016).
 Advanced biofuel expectations Type of advanced Reliance mainly on (second-generation) biomethane, backed up by biofuels foreseen bioethanol from ligno-cellulosic materials.
 Advanced biofuel See table above.
-There will be other production plants, mainly for production biomethane production. development Domestic Domestic production will be stimulated through promotion of production versus biomethane and partly of bioethanol from ligno-cellulosic materials. imports Other provisions - -
+There will be other production plants, mainly for production biomethane production. development Domestic Domestic production will be stimulated through promotion of production versus biomethane and partly of bioethanol from ligno-cellulosic materials. imports Other provisions •